Skip to content

 }

 initialMessages is a seed on mount.
-Changing it on a re-render does not reset the hook’s state — that’s intentional; the hook owns the conversation after mount.
-If the user switches threads, unmount the <Chat> subtree (change key={threadId}) and let the new instance seed from the new thread’s store.
+Changing it on re-render does not reset hook state — intentional; the hook owns the conversation after mount.
+To switch threads, unmount the <Chat> subtree (set key={threadId}) and let the new instance seed from that thread’s store.

 useInvoke accepts an optional clientMessageId the caller controls: